hummingbot/hummingbot-site/README.md

 This documentation site uses [MkDocs](https://www.mkdocs.org/) documentation-focused static site engine, along with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme, of which Hummingbot is a proud sponsor.

 The deployed site at https://hummingbot.org uses the [Insiders build](https://squidfunk.github.io/mkdocs-material/insiders/) of MkDocs-Material, which features experimental features like tags and social cards.
-For core site editors, please request access to the Insiders repo, so that you can deploy the site in your local development environment.
-You also comment out the following lines in `environment.yml`:

 ```
   - pip: